nikolan123/nikolans-robot-rewrite/README.md

 > When generating Bot Tokens and API Secrets, do not share them with anybody!

 ### Config File Setup
-1. Copy the `example-config.cfg`, and rename the copied version to `config.cfg`.
+1. Copy the `example-config.cfg` file, and rename the copied version to `config.cfg`.
 This is your config file.
 2. Enter the `config.cfg` file with a text editor, and change the values to fit you.
 We will generate a bot token in the next stage.

 ### Discord Bot Token